 Efficacy is measured using the Unified Parkinson's Disease Rating Scale (UPDRS) which consists of four sub-scales, one of which is Motor Examination.
-All measurements reported below are when patients are off symptomatic treatments.
+All measurements reported above are when patients are off symptomatic treatments.
+The UPDRS score increases by approximately 4 to 5 points each year as Parkinson's disease progresses.